 |1,001 – 5,000||

 $50,005 – $250,000

 $250,005 – $499,995

 So it’s clearly time for a reality check.
-The key takeaway here is that your chances of getting enough enrollments to “get rich” on Udemy are veerrrry slim.
-The chances of you getting enough enrollments needed to raise a family and put kids through college is somewhat slim as well.
+The key takeaway here is that your chances of getting enough enrollments to “get rich” or to start using a money counter to keep track of the dollars you earn on Udemy are veerrrry slim.
+The chances of you getting enough enrollments needed to raise a family and put kids through college are somewhat slim as well.
 On the flip side, your chances of earning a very decent side income are pretty darn good.
 And your chances of funding your Starbucks habit for six months also very good 😉